Generalist vs. Specialist: How Should You Start as a Freelance Translator?

 You’ve pored over the books.

-At one point, I was in the specialist camp.
+At one point in my career, I was firmly in the specialist camp.

 I didn’t start out that way.
 I really wanted to be a generalist and translate, well, anything!